quixio/quix-streams/docs/configuration.md

 **Default** - `murmur2`.

 - **`producer_extra_config`** - a dictionary with additional Producer options in the format of librdkafka.
-Values in this dictionary cannot override settings already defined via other parameters, like `broker_address` and `partitioner`.
+Values in this dictionary cannot override settings already defined by other parameters, like `broker_address` and `partitioner`.

 - **`consumer_extra_config`** - a dictionary with additional Consumer options in the format of librdkafka.
-Values in the dictionary cannot override settings already defined via other parameters, like `broker_address`, `auto_offset_reset` and `consumer_group`.
+Values in the dictionary cannot override settings already defined by other parameters, like `broker_address`, `auto_offset_reset` and `consumer_group`.

 - **`consumer_poll_timeout`** - a timeout in seconds for the internal Consumer `.poll()`.
 **Default** - `1.0`